 If you want to go back in time and experience some good old-fashioned Americana in the south of France, you can’t go wrong with the Retro Trailer Park.
-Consisting of 10 trailers, each is outfitted with its own theme from the 40s, 50s, 60s or 70s and situated among period-appropriate landscaping.
-Located near the medieval town of Mirepoix, it offers a great home base for exploring old architecture and eating yummy French food.
-You and your love will have a grand old time stepping outside of the mainstream … in your authentic Airstream trailer, so don’t wait to check this quirky destination off your bucket list.
+Situated among decade-appropriate landscaping, each of 10 trailers is designed in a theme from the ’40s though the ’70s.
+The nearby medieval town of Mirepoix is a great place to discover breathtaking architecture and indulge in traditional French fare.
 Come in spring, summer or fall for spectacular views of the Pyrenees.

 Want to go where no car has gone before?
 Okay, that’s probably not true, but you do have a bit more freedom on a bike.
-If you’re interested in seeing more remote parts of the French countryside, you can find a huge range of bike tours that leave from almost every major city in French.
+If you’re interested in seeing more remote parts of the French countryside, you can find a huge range of bike tours that leave from almost every major city in France.
 When it comes to cycling, the sky really is the limit.
-Stop in old taverns, see medieval architecture and enjoy shimmering fields of grain and rows of grapes.
-Try to avoid rainy times of year (mostly summer and winter), which might spoil the sweeping views … and your ability to stay dry.
+Stop in old taverns, see medieval architecture, and enjoy shimmering fields of grain and rows of grapes.
+Try to avoid rainy times of year (mostly summer and winter), which might spoil the sweeping views—and your ability to stay dry.

 Ever visited a town that was sometimes an island?
 We thought not.
-Mont St-Michel will meet and exceed your expectations for romance, located about a kilometer off the Normandy coast and completely surrounded by water at high tide.
-This medieval establishment is bedecked with towers, ramparts and walls.
-Inside, it houses gardens, restaurants and gloriously plush hotels.
-Whether you’re a romantic or not, it’s really not a destination to miss.
-From Paris to Rennes is a 3.5-hour drive, roughly, and another 60 miles to Mont St-Michel.
-You can also take a train from Paris to Rennes and a bus the rest of the way, if you prefer.
+Mont-St-Michel will meet and exceed your expectations for romance, located about a kilometer off the Normandy coast and completely surrounded by water at high tide.
+This medieval village features impressive towers and ramparts, gardens, restaurants, and gloriously views.
+Driving from Paris to Rennes takes roughly 3.5 hours, then you’ve got another 60 miles to Mont-St-Michel.
+You can also take a train from Paris to Rennes and a bus the rest of the way.
 This destination can really be enjoyed any time of year, and is glorious in the snow, if you’re lucky enough to get some.
 Candlelit dinners, neo-Gothic architecture, and rambling walks complete the romance.

-The region that basically every French bakery ever has been modeled after, Provence is a gorgeous destination for the romantic at heart.
-The music (heavy on the accordion), floral prints, gorgeous baked goods and well-maintained gardens and walking paths all make Provence ideal for lovers.
-It certainly gives Paris a run for its money.
-Check out gorgeous Notre-Dame de la Garde in Marseilles, 7 hours by car from Paris, or lie on sandy beaches along the Mediterranean.
-Gather bunches of lavender by hand in early fall or check out the many wine tours.
-In other words, soak up that romance, my friend.
+The region after which almost every French bakery ever has been modeled, Provence is a stunning destination for the romantic at heart.
+The music (heavy on the accordion), floral prints, delicious baked goods, and well-maintained gardens and walking paths all make Provence ideal for a fairytale getaway.
+Check out the Notre-Dame de la Garde in Marseilles, seven hours by car from Paris, or lie on sandy beaches along the Mediterranean.
+Gather bunches of lavender by hand in early fall or head out on a wine tour.

 The When-in-Rome Traveler

-Yep, this is where the locals head when they’re looking for a break.
-Champagne is, believe it or not, the only region in the world that actually produces champagne.
-Everything else is just sparkling wine, y’all.
-But seriously, in order for a libation to be classified as champagne, its grapes must hail from this utterly, jaw-droppingly gorgeous corner of France.
-Try visiting one of the classic wineries, such as Dom Perignon or Moët & Chandon, which have been making their mark on the champagne industry for centuries.
-When you visit, you can sample the product, visit ancient cellars, eat amuse-bouches and maybe even splurge on a bottle of your own.
-Champagne is a brief 90 miles from Paris, easy to drive or take a train.
+This region is where the locals head when they’re looking for a break.
+Champagne (the drink) just isn’t Champagne unless it’s produced in this unfathomably beautiful corner of France.
+Try visiting one of the classic wineries, such as Dom Perignon or Moët & Chandon, which have ruled the Champagne industry for centuries.
+When you visit, you can sample the product, visit ancient cellars, eat amuse-bouches, and maybe even splurge on a bottle of your own.
+Champagne is a brief 90 miles from Paris—an easy drive or train ride.

 The Three Corniches

-Okay, this is the ultimate “do as we do” destination.
-Visit The Three Corniches, named for the three coastal roads that meet up along this scenic corner of France.
+This is the ultimate “do as the French do” destination.
+The Three Corniches are the three coastal roads that meet up along this scenic corner of France.
 These roads twist along cliffs between Nice and the city-state of Monaco, both famous for their roles in countless movies as well as the luxurious accommodations and restaurants that abound along the Mediterranean.
 This is a great destination for a winter getaway, since it’s still fairly balmy, though you’ll want a coat at night.
-At more than 8 hours’ drive from the Paris airport, however, you should make sure you have some time to spend there.
+The drive from Paris takes more than eight hours, so make sure you’ve got plenty of time to spend on vacation.